-Goal # Description 4 Provide differentiated systems of support with key actions and investments that will increase student participation, remove academic barriers; increase student opportunities; and expand resources and access in order to address identified performance gaps and inequities of ELA and Math, chronic absenteeism, and graduation rates among Students with Disabilities.
+Goal # Description 4 Provide differentiated systems of support with key actions and investments that will increase student participation, remove academic barriers; increase student opportunities; and expand resources and access in order to address identified performance gaps and inequities among specific student groups.

-Initially, SUSD added this additional required goal to address the student subgroup: students with disabilities (SWD), who have been consistently low performing for at least three consecutive years (2017, 2018, 2019, 2022) on two or more indicators - ELA and Math, Chronic Absenteeism, and graduation.
+Initially, SUSD is adding this additional required goal to address the student subgroup: students with disabilities (SWD), who have been consistently low performing for at least three consecutive years (2017, 2018, 2019, 2022) on two or more indicators - ELA and Math, Chronic Absenteeism, and graduation.